 The paper is ragged, but there is a faint but clear outline of a hand, with the finger pointing at something that only dead men could see.

-It is a relic of the Franklin Expedition that was found by US Navy Lieutenant Frederick Schwatka in 1879, long years after everyone on the Franklin Expedition had died.
+It is a relic of the Franklin Expedition that was found by United States Army Lieutenant Frederick Schwatka in 1879, long years after everyone on the Franklin Expedition had died.